-- Main area of study (A Levels, Level 3 vocational courses e.g. BTEC/CTEC/criminology/T Level, Level 2 BTECs and GCSEs, where appropriate). - Progress mentor group session - Progress mentor 1:1 review meetings - Study sessions outside of timetable lesson time - Course enrichment, e.g. course-related visits and visiting speakers from higher education and industry - Extra-curricular enrichment, e.g. 6Xtra activities and/or 6Advance - Work experience, e.g employability skills development, employer talks, work/industry placements or volunteering placements (placements are essential for students progressing to routes other than higher education (HE), for those progressing to HE courses that require work placement, and for students on the Foundation Programme) - English and mathematics GCSE studies (where grade 4 has not yet been achieved)
+- Main area of study (A Levels, Level 3 vocational courses e.g. BTEC/CTEC/criminology/T Level, Level 2 BTECs and GCSEs, where appropriate). - Progress mentor group session - Progress mentor 1:1 review meetings - Study sessions outside of timetable lesson time - Course enrichment, e.g. course-related visits and visiting speakers from higher education and industry - Extra-curricular activities e.g. enrichment activities and/or Career Academies - Work experience, e.g employability skills development, employer talks, work/industry placements or volunteering placements.
+Placements are essential for students progressing to routes other than higher education (HE), for those progressing to HE courses that require work placement, and for students on the Foundation Programme).
+They are also a compulsory element of some BTEC courses and T Level courses. - English and mathematics GCSE studies (where grade 4 has not yet been achieved)